 Oracle SOA Suite 12c: throttling control in BPEL to avoid contentionPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

-When you work with inbound JCA adapters (for instance JMS, AQ, MQ) in SOA Suite it is necessary to be able to control the TPS (transactions per second).
-It will allow you to avoid stuck threads in case you receive batch messages that usually are not expected in the domain load tuning.
-In this short post I will show how to setup the parameters and calculate your TPS.
+When you work with inbound JCA adapters (for instance JMS, AQ, MQ) in SOA Suite, you need to be able to control the TPS (transactions per second).
+This will allow you to avoid stuck threads, in case you receive unexpected batch messages in the domain load tuning.
+In this short post, I will show how to set up the parameters and calculate your TPS.

 - Add the minimumDelayBetweenMessages in the code

 This is the parameter that will do the magic.
 It adds a thread sleep as part of the instance execution—that is, on a per polling thread basis.
 The setting is measured in milliseconds.

 - How to do that?